Last updated on October 18th, 2022 at 06:29 pm

 - The inability of management to adopt required changes.

-- A toxic work environment that is hard to work in.
+- A toxic work environment where the right person is being set up to be fired.

 - Profit and sales have been decreasing continuously.